Statistics for Anticyclotomic Iwasawa Invariants of Elliptic Curves: Results for a fixed elliptic curve and varying prime

 \begin{proof} We consider the two cases separately.

 \emph{Case 1:} First consider the case when $p$ is ramified or split in $K$.
 In this case, the residue field $k_v=\F_p$ for each of the primes $v|p$ of $K$.
-By the Hasse-bound, $E$ is $\Q$-anomalous if and only if $\#\widetilde{E}(\F_p)=p$, i.e., $a_p=1$.
+By the Hasse bound, $E$ is $\Q$-anomalous if and only if $\#\widetilde{E}(\F_p)=p$, i.e., $a_p=1$.